hagenw/hagenw.github.io/_posts/2012-10-25-localization-of-a-point-source-for-wave-field-synthesis.md

 author: "H Wierstorf, A Raake, S Spors"
 title: "Localization of a Virtual Point Source within the Listening Area for Wave Field Synthesis"
-proceedings: "133rd Audio Engineering Society Convention"
+proceedings: "133rd Convention of the Audio Engineering Society"
 short: "AES"
 papernumber: "8743"
 year: "2012"